crodrigoquero/C4Imaging/README.md

 3. __WorkFlow Nodes are moveable__: Services can occupy any position within the WorkFlow's chain.
 The position that a service occupies does not affect its internal operation; It is not necessary to make any changes to its internal structure if such service needs to be moved to a different position than its current one within the WorkFlow.

 4. __WorkFlow Nodes can be useful by themselves__: The general purpose WorkFlow nodes created in this project can be useful by themselves, without necessarily being integrated into a WorkFlow; Not only are they interesting in a miservices / monolithic architecture, but they can also be useful on a desktop computer that has Windows 10 Home Edition installed.

+5. __Services can be configured to cahnge its processing behaviour__: The can be configured work with single files, groups of files (in zip format) or with work Orders.

 #### Operational Premises